Honolulu Downtown Walking Tour, Honolulu

 10) Hawaii Theatre

-During its early years, the theater presented silent films and Vaudeville entertainment.
-Up to the 1960s, it operated as a movie theater.
-When the center of entertainment on the island began moving from Honolulu to Waikiki, the theater fell into disrepair, and eventually closed in 1984.
-Hawaiian citizens wanted to restore and preserve the theater, so they formed the non-profit Hawaii Theatre Center to purchase it, and performed extensive renovations.
-The efforts were so successful, the Hawaii Theatre was named the “Outstanding Historic Theatre in America” by the League of Historic America Theatres.
+During its early years of operation, the theater presented silent films and Vaudeville performances, eventually transitioning into a movie theater that operated until the 1960s.
+However, as the entertainment hub of the island shifted from Honolulu to Waikiki, the theater fell into a state of neglect and eventually closed its doors in 1984.
+Determined to preserve this historic gem, citizens of Hawaii rallied together and established the nonprofit Hawaii Theatre Center to acquire the property and undertake extensive renovations.
+These efforts proved highly successful, leading to the Hawaii Theatre being honored with the title of the "Outstanding Historic Theatre in America" by the League of Historic America Theatres.

 11